-We are so thankful for the people with whom we serve here at RAU: Misengile Samuel, who beautifully managed operations while we were visiting in the USA; Apiku Emma, our Principle Agricultural Extension Officer, whose expertise is unquestioned and inspiring; Lucy and Christine, who serve us faithfully in the kitchen and upkeep; John, the watchman, Pastor Henry, Mindra, Zakeo, Fred, Stephen and Patrick, who work with us to make the Demo Plot what it is but also serve in many other ways, and our night guards who serve to keep us safe.
+We are so thankful for the people with whom we serve here at RAU: Misengile Samuel, who beautifully managed operations while we were visiting in the USA; Apiku Emma agricultural help, and Lucy and Christine, who serve us faithfully in the kitchen and upkeep; John, the watchman, Pastor Henry, Mindra, Zakeo, Fred, Stephen and Patrick, who work with us to make the Demo Plot what it is but also serve in many other ways, and our night guards who serve to keep us safe.

 (On a side note, we are grieved by the loss of a friend and co-worker, Mundrugo, who recently died very suddenly and left behind a widow and 5 children.
 Please pray for them.)